Yuvraj-singh27/Simon-Game/README.md

-# Good luck, and have fun testing your memory!
+# Good luck, and have fun testing your memory and Explore!